The Difference between Drug Store Sunscreen and EltaMD Products

 Additionally, popping a pimple can lead to a nodule (hard, red, painful blemish deep within the skin) or a cyst.
 The most serious form of a blemish, cysts are large and painfully inflamed lesions.
 Clearly a hands-off policy is the best choice when it comes to your skin.

-- But now that you’ve done it, not to worry.
-We have a few simple solutions that will help you heal.
-Use an antibacterial wash to clean the area, such as benzoyl peroxide.
+- Use an antibacterial wash to clean the area, such as benzoyl peroxide.
 Try one with 2.5%-5% Benzoyl Peroxide to start, as you may find it can be very drying.

 - Apply a topical salicylic acid to the spot.
 If you find the over-the-counter creams to be too harsh and drying, try a toner with salicylic acid.
 Salicylic acid works to promote the shedding of the epidermis more readily, open clogged pores and neutralize bacteria within.
 It also helps prevent pores from clogging up again by constricting pore diameter, and allowing room for new cell growth.